EvictionLab/eviction-lab-website/content/eviction-tracking/tampa-fl.md

 {{% report_intro id="12103" data="/uploads/table.csv" %}}

 Eviction filings in Tampa—Hilllsborough and Pinellas Counties, FL—fell sharply during the early months of the pandemic.
 Florida instituted a state-wide eviction moratorium which expired at the end of July 2020.
 After the moratorium expired, execution of eviction orders was also delayed until no earlier than October 1.
-Regardless, new eviction filings have increased markedly since early August.
+Regardless, new eviction filings have increased markedly since early August of 2020.

 More detail on eviction protections in Florida can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/fl/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/tampa_barchart.csv" %}}